Information for designers that fabricate through MOSIS from CMOSedu.com

-Information about the MOSIS Educational Program (MEP) is found here.
+Information about the MOSIS University Support Program is found here.

-Below are examples of how to fill out the forms for submitting designs (in GDS format) for fabrication through MOSIS in ON’s C5 process (500 nm, 3 metal layers, 2 poly layers, see information from ON here)
+Below are examples of how to fill out the forms for submitting designs in GDSII format (aka GDS or Stream) for fabrication through MOSIS in ON Semiconductor's C5 (MOSIS, for some reason, is now calling this B5 but ON still uses C5) process (500 nm, 3 metal layers, 2 poly layers, see information from ON here

 A GDS file of your chip may be generated in the Electric CAD system by going to File -> Export -> GDS II (Stream)…